 This is the vulgar term for testicles and is equivalent to 'bollocks' or 'balls'.
-It is used in many expressions such as 'Je m'en bas les couilles', literally 'I bit my bollocks with it'.
-Its abbreviated version, BLC (Bas Les Couilles), is and example of French internet slang for texting.
-It that can be translated as 'I don't give a fuck'.
+It is used in many expressions such as 'Je m'en bas les couilles', literally 'I beat my bollocks with it'.
+Its abbreviated version, BLC (Bas Les Couilles), is an example of French internet slang for texting.
+It can be translated as 'I don't give a fuck'.

 'Couilles' is the vulgar French term for testicles and therefore corresponds to the English words "bollocks" or "balls".
 The exact translation is 'ball-breaker' or 'ball-buster'.
 It's employed when someone or something is particularly annoying, either intentionally or unintentionally, and generates a lot of anger or frustration.
 The closest translation is 'pain in the arse/ass'.

 The literal translation of these expressions is 'break the bollocks' (UK) or 'bust your balls' (USA).
 This can be used to swear in a similar way to the term above, except that it's the verb and can be translated as 'piss off'.